What: the southern portion of the GR-7 trail.

 We had traveled in Spain on two previous trips.
 The first was a 1989 birding trip in southern Spain using a rental car for transportation.
 The second was a 2010 thru-hike of the Haute Route Pyrenees.
 We had enjoyed Spain very much, and the HRP was one of our top-ten trips, so we decided to return and try another long-distance trail.

-We found the GR-7 by looking at maps and doing web research.
+We discovered the GR-7 by looking at maps and doing web research.
 Subsequent reading suggested it would be an interesting walk, so we decided to start at the southern end and walk as far north as we could within the time we had available.
-We thought that the section of the trail starting in the south would be the most rewarding and we had no expectations of completeing the trail at the Andorran border.
+We thought that the section of the trail starting in the south would be the most rewarding and we had no expectations of completing a thru-hike of the GR-7 at the Andorran border.

 Since our starting point in Tarifa was just a short ferry ride from northwestern Africa, we added a ten-day birding trip in Morocco prior to the start of our walk; details about that trip is not included here.